ResursBank/ResursBank.github.io/docs/consumer-loan-api/callbacks-and-polling-status.md

 # Callbacks and polling status

-Created by Patric Johnsson, last modified by Bobil Poli on 2023-03-15 There are two ways to get information regarding the loan status - to poll the loan application reference or to register a callbackURL which will automatically send you an update when a change is made to the
+There are two ways to get information regarding the loan status - to poll the loan application reference or to register a callbackURL which will automatically send you an update when a change is made to the